Geomagnetic constraints on Millicharged Dark Matter

-In Fig.~\ref{fig:sens}, we show constraints for dark matter mCPs by recasting the null results of searching for axion and dark photon from the SuperMAG \cite{Fedderke:2021aqo,Fedderke:2021rrm,Arza:2021ekq} and SNIPE Hunt \cite{Sulai:2023zqw} collaborations.
+In Fig.~\ref{fig:sens}, we show constraints for mDM by recasting the null results of searching for axion and dark photon from the SuperMAG \cite{Fedderke:2021aqo,Fedderke:2021rrm,Arza:2021ekq,Friel:2024shg} and SNIPE Hunt \cite{Sulai:2023zqw} collaborations.
 The SNIPE Hunt collaboration performed coordinated measurements with a network of magnetometers located in the US, in three different stations far from human-generated magnetic noise.
-Each station used a vector magnetoresistive sensor with sensitivity of 300 $\mathrm{pT}/\sqrt{\mathrm{Hz}}$ over a frequency range of $0.1-100$ Hz \cite{Sulai:2023zqw} to measure the signal.
-The SuperMAG data consist of measurements taken with a one-minute cadence across several tens of years, with contributions from $\mathcal{O}(500)$ stations all over the world \cite{Arza:2021ekq, Fedderke:2021aqo, Fedderke:2021rrm}.
-To obtain the SNIPE Hunt constraints for dark matter mCPs, we first calculate the magnetic field amplitude $|\vec{B}_a|$ by using the constraints found in Ref.~\cite{Sulai:2023zqw} for three different stations and then we obtain an averaged value.
+Each station used a vector magnetoresistive sensor with sensitivity of 300 $\mathrm{pT}/\sqrt{\mathrm{Hz}}$ over a frequency range of $0.1-100$ Hz \cite{Sulai:2023zqw}.
+The SuperMAG data consist of two sets of measurements taken over several tens of years.
+One set was conceived at 1-minute intervals with contributions from $\mathcal{O}(500)$ stations all over the world \cite{Arza:2021ekq, Fedderke:2021aqo, Fedderke:2021rrm}.
+The other set corresponds to measurements with a 1-second time resolution with contributions from $\mathcal{O}(200)$ stations.
+This ``high-fidelity'' dataset was analyzed for the cases of dark photon and axion dark matter in Ref. \cite{Friel:2024shg}.
+To obtain the SNIPE Hunt constraints for mDM, we first calculate the magnetic field amplitude $|\vec{B}_a|$ by using the constraints found in Ref.~\cite{Sulai:2023zqw} for three different stations and then obtain an averaged value.
 In the same frequency, we equal this average to the counterpart magnetic field signal in Eq.~(\ref{eq:Bsignal2}) to estimate the bounds on $e_m$.
 For the SuperMAG constraints, since the data are collected with many stations situated over the world, we instead average the $\vec{B}_a$ over the Earth's surface to get magnetic field expressions independent on the Earth location.
 Then we proceed in the same way as done for SNIPE Hunt.
-As we can see in Fig.~\ref{fig:sens}, the estimated constraints surpass previous bounds from stellar cooling by over ten orders of magnitude in the case of SNIPE Hunt and over seventeen orders of magnitude for SuperMAG, which could be further improved by using more high precision magnetometers \cite{Bevilacqua:2016zpi,Oelsner:2020lcl,Chatzidrosos:2017tpj,Younesi:2024azs}.
+As we can see in Fig.~\ref{fig:sens}, the estimated constraints surpass previous bounds from stellar cooling by over thirteen orders of magnitude in the case of SNIPE Hunt and over seventeen orders of magnitude for SuperMAG.